 Sovereign is the right word for describing the essential distinction between our inalienable self and the administrative identifiers and attributes others assign to us online.

 Descartes didn't say "I have a birth certificate, therefore I am."
-We do not spring into existence because some administrative system provisions an identifer for us.
+We do not spring into existence because some administrative system provisions an identifier for us.
 No single administrative regime, or even a collection of them, defines us.
 Doc Searls said this to me recently:

 We are, within ourselves, what William Ernest Henley calls “the captain” of “my unconquerable soul”, and what Walt Whitman meant when he said “I know this orbit of mine cannot be swept by a carpenter's compass,” and “I know that I am august.
 I do not trouble my spirit to vindicate itself or be understood.”
 Each of us has an inner essence that is who we are.